Droid Turbo

-The Droid Turbo is a high end smartphone developed by Motorola Mobility.
-It is part of the Verizon Droid line, and was announced on October 28, 2014 on the Verizon Droid Does website.
+The Droid Turbo was a high-end smartphone developed by Motorola Mobility.
+It is part of the Verizon Droid line, and was announced on October 28, 2014, on the Verizon Droid Does website.
 The Droid Turbo maintains a similar design shape to its predecessor, the Droid Maxx, with new durable ballistic nylon or metallized glass fiber reinforced with Kevlar as the materials offered.
 The on-screen buttons for back, home, and multitask functions were kept off-screen as capacitive soft-keys below the display.
+Due to Lenovo closing its acquisition of Motorola Mobility from Google, the Droid Turbo was the first phone released by Motorola Mobility under Lenovo ownership, as it was released through Verizon Wireless first on the same day the Lenovo sale closed, October 30, 2014.

 Specifications

 Hardware

 The Droid Turbo came with a Snapdragon 805 quad-core processor clocked at 2.7 GHz, an Adreno 420 GPU, natural language processor for the phone's contextual features, and was backed by a 3,900 mAh battery.
 The Droid Turbo also has a 5.2-inch Quad HD display with a 565 pixels per inch pixel density at a 1440×2560 resolution.

 Software

 The Droid Turbo shipped with Android 4.4.4 KitKat.
-The Turbo also came with Motorola's Moto app, which includes features such as Moto Voice, Moto Display, Moto Actions, and Moto Assist.
+The Turbo also came with Motorola Mobility's Moto app, which includes features such as Moto Voice, Moto Display, Moto Actions, and Moto Assist.

 The device's operating system's first upgrade was to Android Lollipop, Android 5.
-Its last official upgrade was to Android Marshmallow, Android 6.0.1 and Motorola has confirmed that they have officially dropped support for the device and that the Droid Turbo would not receive the Android Nougat update.
+Its last official upgrade was to Android Marshmallow, Android 6.0.1 and Motorola Mobility has confirmed that they have officially dropped support for the device and that the Droid Turbo would not receive the Android Nougat update.

+Enthusiasts from XDA Developers, eventually released unofficial updates to newer Android versions up to Android 11.